chalupajs/chalupa/docs/README.md

 Note, that env prefixing applies to module configs as well (see the [Modules](#modules) section).

-Also, what you've just seen is an example of using a plugin. `EnvPrefix.from()` constructs a new plugin instance, which is then passed to the `use()` method on the Catamaran builder.
+Also, what you've just seen is an example of using a [plugin](#plugins). `EnvPrefix.from()` constructs a new plugin instance, which is then passed to the `use()` method on the Catamaran builder.
 Catamaran will invoke the "used" plugins at various events and lifecycle phases.
-You can find more information regarding the inner workings of plugins in the [Extending Catamaran](#extending-catamaran) section.
+You can find more information regarding the inner workings of plugins in the [Plugins](#plugins) and the [Extending Catamaran](#extending-catamaran) sections.

 ### Loading Configuration Files